-With 4K monitors becoming more prominent in the marketplace, it’s crucial to define the difference between a high resolution display and a true HiDPI display.
-Our UX designer Cassidy Blaede has put together a great series of articles explaining the difference between high resolution and HiDPI.
+With 4K monitors becoming more prominent in the marketplace, it's crucial to define the difference between a high resolution display and a true HiDPI display.
+There's a great series of articles explaining the difference between high resolution and HiDPI.

 In short, HiDPI refers to pixel doubling: drawing an image with twice as many physical pixels in each dimension than requested in virtual pixels.
 For example, an icon or image might be 64 virtual pixels tall, but on a HiDPI display, it’s drawn with 128 physical pixels.
 This makes the icon twice as crisp in any angles or curves, or allows for twice as much detail in the photo.

 So, why pixel doubling and not just increasing the density on a 15" display from, say, 1080p to something like 2880×1620?
 To get you user interface at the same physical size as on the 1080p display, you would have to scale it by 1.5×.
 That means a dot that is requested to be drawn at 1 virtual pixel now has to be drawn at 1.5 physical pixels.